 Who is eligible for holiday pay?

 Holiday pay is unique because it usually doesn’t consider the worker’s employment status.
-Employees who work on an annual or a local holiday are eligible for holiday pay.
+Salaried and hourly paid employees who work on an annual or a local holiday are eligible for holiday pay.
 The onus is on HR managers to calculate holiday pay for salaried employees or hourly workers based on the company policies.

 As mentioned above, the holiday pay is no different from employees’ regular pay, but there are exceptions depending on the company’s policies.

-1.5 times pay: Though it is not a legal requirement, employees across the United States offer 1.5 times pay on certain holidays to reward employees for working on those days.
+2. 1.5 times pay: Though it is not a legal requirement, employees across the United States offer 1.5 times pay on certain holidays to reward employees for working on those days.
+Learn more about who qualified for time and a half and how it is calculated here.
 By incentivizing the holidays, the morale of the employees is boosted.

-Bonuses: As an employer, you can choose to offer rewards during the holiday season to your employees.
-In India, offering bonus gifts and paychecks to employees during the Diwali holidays is a general practice.
+4. Bonuses: As an employer, you can choose to offer rewards during the holiday season to your employees.
+In India, offering paychecks and bonus gifts to employees during the Diwali holidays is a general practice.
 You can decide on bonuses based on years of service, base salary, or performance of the employees.

 The key takeaway here is that there are no special rules on laws that regulate holiday pay.
 The state and federal employment laws only decide the date that should be off.
 Calculating holiday pay for hourly or salaried employees is at the discretion of the employers.